● Ecc 11:1-2 . . Send your bread forth upon

 (RUSH: Time Stand Still, 1987)

-frozen sea of the past.
-People who think to save themselves for marriage for
+fixed in the frozen sea of the past.
+People who think to save themselves for

-example, can do no such thing.
-One cannot save life as if it were possible to
+marriage for example, can do no such thing.
+One cannot save life as if it were

-put life in storage.
+possible to put life in storage.
 No, life goes on.
-When people try to save themselves for
+When people try to save

-static; no, youth is left behind like the treads of a rope bridge crumbling off
+youth isn't static; no, youth is left behind like the treads of a rope bridge

-behind you for every step taken as you cross over to the other side; ergo: the
+crumbling off behind you for every step taken as you cross over to the other

-time to live life is while you have it; not wait to live it later after you've
+side; ergo: the time to live life is while you have it; not wait to live it

 Young people should enjoy a young person's life to the fullest while they have